Playwrighting Dramatists Guild

 A hardened businessman is visited by spirits one Christmas Eve who take him on a journey of self-discovery.

-This is a word-for-word adaptation of the Dickens classic.
-The script uses all of the text that Dickens used for his public readings, plus sections from the book that he left out.
+This is a "word-for-word" adaptation of the Dickens classic.
+The script uses all of the text that Dickens employed for his public readings, plus selected sections from the book that he left out.
 The narrative sections are performed, from a first person point of view, by the actor to whose character it applies.
-The staging should be very fluid, and the text musical in the way it is delivered.
+The staging needs to be fluid, and the text, musical in delivery.

 Produced by The Northeast Theatre, LaPlume, PA, 2002, and by the same under the name Electric Theatre Company, Scranton, PA 2007, 2008, 2009, and 2010.
 Also as a benefit for WVIA TV & FM, 2011.